alexnathanson/BrightsignAPI/README.md

 The control interface uses a Node Express server (controlInterfaceExpress.js) to serve the files in the controlInterface directory
 </p>
 <p>
-The Express server can also be the basic for more complex API functionality.
+The Express server can also be the basis for more complex API functionality.
 </p>

 ## Installation Instructions